kavyachintala05548/Defect-Alzer-Next-Gen-Real-Time-Defect-Monitoring-System/README.md

 # Defect-Alzer-Next-Gen-Real-Time-Defect-Monitoring-System
-Defect Alzer is an AI-powered real-time defect detection system for manufacturing industries using **YOLOv8**, **OpenCV**, and a **Streamlit** web dashboard.
-It detects product defects, displays bounding boxes with confidence scores, and generates CSV-based reports.
+Defect-Alzer: A Next-Gen Real-Time Defect Monitoring System** is an AI-powered defect detection project built to identify manufacturing defects in real time using computer vision and deep learning.
+The system is designed for automated defect monitoring, quality inspection, and report generation using YOLOv8, Python, OpenCV, and Streamlit.

 ## Problem Statement